Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention: The Reward Is Secretly a Regularizer

-Meanwhile, the gradient for Reward-SFT in \Cref{eq:rewardsft_loss} includes a dynamic re-weighting coefficient determined by $r_\theta$ from \Cref{eq:reward_def}:
+Meanwhile, the gradient for Reward-SFT in \cref{eq:rewardsft_loss} includes a dynamic re-weighting coefficient determined by $r_\theta$ from \cref{eq:reward_def}:

-Comparing \Cref{eq:sft_gradient} and \Cref{eq:reward_sft_gradient} reveals a fundamental difference in optimization pressure.
-In standard SFT, the gradient is scaled by a constant coefficient of $1$.
+Comparing \Cref{eq:sft_gradient,eq:reward_sft_gradient} reveals a fundamental difference in optimization pressure.
+In standard SFT, the gradient is scaled by a constant factor of $1$.
 Consequently, SFT applies uniform optimization pressure to all samples, regardless of the model's current competence.
-Even if the model has effectively assigned high probability to the training sample (e.g., $p(y^+|x) \approx 0.99$), the SFT objective continues to force parameter updates to push the probability toward $1.0$.
+Even if the model has assigned high probability to the training sample (e.g., $p(y^+|x) \approx 0.99$), the SFT objective continues to force parameter updates to push the probability toward $1.0$.
 This unbounded optimization compels the model to overwrite its pre-trained features, resulting in significant distribution shift and loss of prior capabilities.

-In contrast, Reward-SFT introduces an instance-dependent dynamic scaling coefficient $\lambda(x, y^+) = 1 - \sigma(r_\theta(x, y^+))$ \modify{(For simplicity, we assume $\beta = 1$ in our analysis).
-We term $\lambda$ the \textit{Elastic Tether}, as it modulates the ``tension'' of gradient updates.} Functioning as an adaptive regularizer based on the implicit reward value, it creates two distinct modes of training:

-\begin{itemize} \item Acquisition Mode (Slack Tether): Initially, when the policy $\pi_\theta$ is close to the reference $\pi_{\text{ref}}$, the reward $r_\theta \approx 0$ and the scaling factor $\lambda \approx 0.5$.
-In this regime, the Elastic Tether is slack, allowing the model to rapidly adapt to the preferred response distribution.

-\item Saturation Mode (Taut Tether): As the model aligns with the target and the implicit reward $r_\theta$ increases, the scaling coefficient vanishes due to the saturation property of the sigmoid function:
+In contrast, Reward-SFT introduces an instance-dependent dynamic scaling coefficient $\lambda(x, y^+) = 1 - \sigma(r_\theta(x, y^+))$ (for simplicity, we assume $\beta = 0.1$ in our analysis).
+We term $\lambda$ the \textit{Elastic Tether}, as it modulates the ``tension'' of gradient updates.
+Functioning as an adaptive regularizer based on the implicit reward, it creates two distinct training modes. \textbf{Acquisition (slack tether):} when $\pi_\theta$ is close to $\pi_{\text{ref}}$, the reward $r_\theta \approx 0$ and $\lambda \approx 0.5$, allowing rapid adaptation to the preferred distribution. \textbf{Saturation (taut tether):} as the model aligns with the target and $r_\theta$ grows, $\lambda = 1 - \sigma(r_\theta) \to 0$, restricting the policy from deviating excessively from the reference.

-Analogous to the increasing tension of a physical tether, this mechanism restricts the policy model from deviating excessively from the reference model. \end{itemize}

 Consider a sample where the model has achieved high confidence relative to the reference, yielding a reward of $r_\theta = 10$.
 The sigmoid function saturates, and the gradient scaling coefficient $\lambda$ becomes: